 • Patients who have not responded to other treatments like physical therapy, medications, injections, or other surgical procedures.

-Depending on their overall health and other factors, patients could go home the same day (outpatient surgery) or they may require an overnight hospital stay for observation.
+• Hospital Stay and Same-Day Discharge: Depending on your overall health and home support, you may be able to go home the same day or stay overnight for observation.

-• The most common condition that patients get knee replacement surgery for is osteoarthritis, which is the most common form of arthritis.
+• The most common condition for which patients get knee replacement surgery is osteoarthritis, the most common form of arthritis.
 It is caused by wear and tear and causes pain and stiffness in joints.
 It is most common among older adults.

 • Other conditions that knee replacement surgery may treat include: